 - Stay Local, Eat Local, Buy Local, See Local: Enjoy walking, cycling and outdoor activities by staying on the Estate or nearby.
 Buy souvenirs and gifts from local producers and artists.
 Support the local economy by visiting local pubs and restaurants, farm shops and eateries.
 Enjoy the wealth of historic properties, gardens and attractions in Cheshire, Shropshire, Staffordshire and North Wales.

-- Reduce the Carbon Footprint: Spend a day on the Estate – enjoy picnics, birdwatching, painting, fishing on the mere, walking in the woods, buying from the award-winning freezer menu on site, take a DVD from our complimentary library.
+- Reduce the Carbon Footprint: Spend a day on the Estate – enjoy picnics, birdwatching, painting, fishing on the mere, walking in the woods, take a DVD from our complimentary library.
 Give the car a holiday too!

 - Chill Out and Switch Off: Turn off taps, switch off lights and equipment and close curtains to minimise heat loss during winter months, when leaving a room or cottage.
 Enjoy a moonlight walk through the gardens and adjoining wood.

 - Follow the Countryside Code: A reminder to protect & respect the Estate and enjoy its beauty, but do not litter or allow dogs to foul public areas.
 Respect our dog policy.
 Leave gates as found and do not stray into areas designated as private and no entry – Combermere is a working farm and it is for your own protection & safety.